 But without the right software, knowing which services are your highest performers isn’t always apparent.

-3. Determining Which Customers to Target
+3. Determining Which Customers

 To be frank, there are manual ways to determine which customers to target.
 For example, good old fashioned trial and error is one way to probe the market through advertising campaigns to see which market segments respond best to your product or service.